Emanuel J. Evans: Mayoral accomplishments

-In 1951, Evans, a Democrat, became Durham's first Jewish mayor in an historic election that also saw women elected to the city council for the first time: Kathrine Robinson Everett and Mary Duke Biddle Trent.
+In 1951, Evans, a Democrat, became Durham's first Jewish mayor in an historic election.
+That year women were elected to the city council for the first time: Kathrine Robinson Everett and Mary Duke Biddle Trent.
 Contrary to expectations that Christian southerners would be biased against a Jewish candidate, Evans highlighted his leadership of his synagogue in his campaign, believing that his devotion to his religion would be respected.

 As mayor, Evans led a coalition of blacks, whites, liberals and labor.
-His first campaign called for the rejection of “prejudice and bigotry,” and he overwhelmingly received the black vote by margin of twenty to one.
+His first campaign called for the rejection of “prejudice and bigotry,” and he received the black vote by an overwhelming margin of twenty to one.

-During his record six terms as mayor, serving until 1963, Evans oversaw the desegregation of Durham's schools, public agencies and Police and Fire Departments.
+During his record six terms as mayor, serving until 1963, Evans oversaw the desegregation of Durham's schools, public agencies, and Police and Fire departments.

 Selling the stores

 In 1961, after it became apparent that neither of the Evans' sons, Bob nor Eli, were interested in assuming the responsibility of managing Evans United Department Stores Company, Evans sold the chain of six stores to Belk.